sustainable-processes/summit/README.md

 ## News

 * Kobi ([@marcosfelt](https://github.com/marcosfelt)) will give a tutorial on Summit at the online Autonomous Discovery Symposium on Wednesday 21 April 2021.
-[Register now for free](https://autonomous-discovery.lbl.gov/home)!
+The tutorial can be found [here](https://colab.research.google.com/drive/1E_KVm-aZMqMm3memvesn3FIzGiXKHwJz#scrollTo=Wxg4TiHLV0Kd&uniqifier=2).

 ## Quick Start